aprianimmanuel/Machine-Learning-in-Asset-Clustering-and-Allocation/README.md

 # Machine Learning in Portfolio Selection and Allocation
-Making the right decisions and grabbing opportunities in the fast moving world of finance can make a difference to your bottom line
+Making the right decisions and grabbing opportunities in the fast moving world of finance can make a difference to our bottom line
 This is where machine learning and artificial intelligence make a tangential difference

 ## Project's Goal